-Investigate ways artists have used scientific observation to represent the world around them.
-Through close looking, data collection, and hypothesizing, students will describe, identify, and classify creatures and their habitats as depicted by American artists.
+Investigate the ways artists have used scientific observation to represent the world around them.
+Students will practice their scientific skills while closely studying the creatures and habitats depicted in artworks.

 Check out our collection online to find images and information about our art.
-Or see the special educator resources below, including Essential Questions and Suggested Activities for all grade levels.
+Explore our educator resources, including Essential Questions, Questioning Strategies, and Suggested Activities for all grade levels.